test 33

 Conn.
 Gen. Stat.
 Ann. §31-75, et. seq.

-Employers must also provide job applicants with a wage range information when the applicant requests it or at the time an offer ins made.
+Employers must also provide job applicants with wage range information when the applicant requests it or at the time an offer is made.

 19 Del.
 Code Ann. § 1107(a), 1113

-Private companies and Public employers Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions.)
-Employers are prohibited from screening an applicant based on past compensation and can’t ask about salary history.
+All regulations apply to private employers.
+Salary history provisions apply to both public and private employers.
+Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions).
+Employers are prohibited from screening applicants based on past compensation and can’t ask about salary history.
 They can confirm salary after an offer has been extended.

 Florida Wage discrimination based on sex prohibited